 Operating Assistance Cap

-The total Virginia operating subsidy in the approved WMATA budget cannot increase by more than three percent from the operating subsidy in the prior year’s budget, subject to certain legislative exclusions.
+The total Virginia operating subsidy in the approved WMATA budget cannot increase by more than 3 percent from the operating subsidy in the prior year’s budget, subject to certain legislative exclusions.

 Capital Improvement Plan